cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

   1. Transaction messages with digital signature shall be delivered to all nodes on blockchain by transaction broadcaster.
 - Instruction to transfer from Customer Assets Management Function
   1. Administrator instructs to send cryptoassets to address through interface of Management Functions.
 For Example, it may send between address managed inside custodians.
-  1. Instructions to transfer shall be processed on Management Function, and shall be processed as described 2 to 4 on “output coin”.
+  1. Instructions to transfer shall be processed on Management Function, and shall be processed as described 2 to 4 on "output coin".
 Transactions with digital signature  shall be delivered to all nodes on blockchain.

 ## Types of keys that are used for signature and encryption